SumoLogic/sumologic-documentation/docs/manage/manage-subscription/cloud-flex-accounts.md

 ---
 id: cloud-flex-accounts
-title: Cloud Flex Accounts
+title: Cloud Flex Legacy Accounts
 description: View information on your Sumo Logic Cloud Flex account and intuitively monitor usage and manage account costs.
 ---

-Sumo Logic provides flexible account types within its Cloud Flex packaging for any size organization.
+Sumo Logic provides flexible account types within its Cloud Flex Legacy packaging for any size organization.
 This page provides information on the Cloud Flex account types from which you can choose, then explains how you can intuitively monitor and manage your account.

-## Cloud Flex - Account Types
+## Cloud Flex Legacy - Account Types

 * **Free** accounts give you access to core Sumo Logic features, with a daily 500 MB data volume limit.
 Free accounts allow three users, with 4 GB of retention.
 For information about Free account features, see the "Free Accounts" column in the following table and the Important notes section on [Sumo Logic Free accounts](#important-notes-on-sumo-logic-free-accounts).
    :::tip